clearedTakeoff/Albert-Radarr-Extension/README.md

 ## Installation

     git clone https://github.com/clearedTakeoff/Albert-Radarr-Extension.git ~/.local/share/albert/org.albert.extension.python/modules/Radarr
-After cloning, edit *radarr.conf* to include URL to your Radarr server and API key.
+After cloning, edit *radarr.conf* to include URL to your Radarr server, API key and path to the movies folder on your system.
-Finally enable the extension within the Albert Python extensions.
+Copy *radarr.conf* to the Albert config folder: *$HOME/.config/albert/* and finally enable the extension within the Albert Python extensions.

 ## Usage